haje61/Kamelon/README.md

 # State of development

 Kamelon parsing mechanism is stable and fully developed.
-The formatting side of Kamelon is coming out of alpha phase.
 Documentation is well underway but still rather spartan.
-There is a working output formatters based on the template toolkit.
+There area working output formatters based on the template toolkit.
 Besides a base formatter that you can configure for just about anything (Syntax::Kamelon::Base) there are also formatters for ANSI (Syntax::Kamelon::ANSI) and HTML4 (Syntax::Kamelon::HTML4) output.

 # Development plans